rustyeddy/rustyeddy.com/content/_index.md

 I had problem with my boat almost flooding so I needed to solve the problem of NOT flooding the boat before watering the garden.

-The cool part is, both systems require about 90% of the same technology, just a little bit of change to the _business logic_ to _re-purpose_ my _Boat Flooding Avoidance System (BFAS)_ to a _Organic Garden Irrigation System (OGIS)_.
+The cool part is that both systems require about 90% of the same technology, just a little bit of change to the _business logic_ to _re-purpose_ my _Boat Flooding Avoidance System (BFAS)_ to a _Organic Garden Irrigation System (OGIS)_.